ibm-cloud-docs/assistant/dialog-overview.md

 | Hypertext link | `Contact us at [ibm.com](https://www.ibm.com).` | Contact us at [ibm.com](https://www.ibm.com). |
 {: caption="Supported markdown syntax" caption-side="top"}

-The "Try it out" pane does not render Markdown syntax currently.
+The "Try it out" pane does not support Markdown syntax currently.
+You can test the dialog from the Preview link integration to see how the markdown syntax is rendered.
 {: note}

 #### Learn more about simple responses